reinvented/scrape-pei-election-results/README.md

 This is a simple PHP script to take the [HTML tables published by Elections PEI for the 2019 Provincial General Election Results](http://results.electionspei.ca/provincial/results_2019/index.html) and convert them into machine-readable data.

-The result of the script is two files, under data/:
+The result of the script is four files, under data/:

 ## pei-election-poll-winners.csv